jhburns/ExperienceCapture/Server/Backupper/README.md

 ## Policy

 The current backup policy is as follows:
-- Backup at 2 AM Pacific Standard Time everyday, to avoid impacting service
+- Backup at 2 AM Pacific Standard Time everyday.
-- Delete backups after about a month (30 days) to reduce costs.
+- Backups expire and are deleted after about two months (60 days).
 - The latest backup shouldn't expire.

 ## Restore

-[comment]: <> (TODO: get this working/have examples in production) Run the restore script with:
+Run the restore script with, in order to Restore locally:
 ```bash
 docker-compose run bu ./restore-mongodb-from-s3.sh s3://[path to dump here]
 ```